 At each stage in this process, suppliers may be culled to those who are most suited to the specific contract requirements.
-Suppliers will be evaluated against criteria determined by the respective Council officers.

-Once a short list of potential service providers is developed, these service providers may be invited to participate in a closed tender process.
+Suppliers will be evaluated against criteria determined by Council officers.
+Once a short list of potential service providers is developed, these service providers may be invited to participate in an closed tender process.